bazaarvoice/dropwizard-caching-bundle/README.md

 After setting the cache control options, an in-process response cache can be enabled, possibly backed by an external store.

+The local, in-process cache and the external store can be used independently of each other.
+For example, with no local cache, the store will be queried for each request.

 ```yaml
 cache:
     # Optional.
 Configuration options for the local, in-memory cache.
 If no options are specified,